Steven Wilson: No-Man

 No-Man is Wilson's long-term collaboration with singer and songwriter Tim Bowness.
 Influenced by styles from ambient music to hip-hop, their early singles and albums were a mixture of dance beats and lush orchestrations.
 After a few years the duo started to create more textural and experimental music.
 Beginning with Flowermouth in 1994, they have worked with a very wide palette of sounds, and many guest musicians, blending balladry with both acoustic and electronic sounds.
 No-Man was the first Wilson project to achieve any degree of success, signing with UK independent label One Little Indian (the label of Björk, the Shamen and Skunk Anansie among others).

 On 22 November 2019, the band released their seventh album, Love You to Bits, their first original recording in 11 years.

 I.E.M.

 In 1996, the first in a series of albums by I.E.M.
 (The Incredible Expanding Mindfuck, a name which had also been considered for Porcupine Tree in its infancy) was released, dedicated to exploring Wilson's love of krautrock and experimental rock music.
-Initially, Wilson had planned for the project to be anonymous, but then label Delerium Records published a song on their Pick N Mix compilation with the composition credited to "Steven Wilson" and so attempts to pass off the project in this way were abandoned.
-The project released two more albums Arcadia Son, and IEM Have Come For Your Children, in 2001.
-A box set of four CDs, consisting of everything Wilson recorded under the name - billed as "an homage and a final farewell to I.E.M." - was released in June 2010.
+Initially, Wilson had planned for the project to be anonymous, but label Delerium Records published a song on their Pick N Mix compilation with the composition credited to Steven Wilson, so attempts to pass off the project in this way were abandoned.
+The project released two more albums, Arcadia Son and IEM Have Come For Your Children, in 2001.
+A box set of four CDs, consisting of everything Wilson recorded under the name – billed as "an homage and a final farewell to I.E.M." – was released in June 2010.